Set up a bare bones NimBLE application¶

 We download the dependent repos using the

-newt install command:
+newt upgrade command:

 Now it’s time to create your own app.